nickbrandt/GitLab/doc/topics/autodevops/stages.md

 ## Auto Monitoring

-Once your application is deployed, Auto Monitoring makes it possible to monitor your application's server and response metrics right out of the box.
-Auto Monitoring uses [Prometheus](../../user/project/integrations/prometheus.md) to get system metrics such as CPU and memory usage directly from [Kubernetes](../../user/project/integrations/prometheus_library/kubernetes.md), and response metrics such as HTTP error rates, latency, and throughput from the [NGINX server](../../user/project/integrations/prometheus_library/nginx_ingress.md).
+After your application deploys, Auto Monitoring helps you monitor your application's server and response metrics right out of the box.
+Auto Monitoring uses [Prometheus](../../user/project/integrations/prometheus.md) to retrieve system metrics, such as CPU and memory usage, directly from [Kubernetes](../../user/project/integrations/prometheus_library/kubernetes.md), and response metrics, such as HTTP error rates, latency, and throughput, from the [NGINX server](../../user/project/integrations/prometheus_library/nginx_ingress.md).

 The metrics include: